 Visiting Kazinga channel

 Kazinga channel is one place you shouldn’t miss out on your visit to Queen Elizabeth national park.
-You can either take a boat and explore it or relax on it shores as you enjoy the beautiful views.
-The shores of Kazinga channel present bird watching opportunities being that it’s a place for numerous birds which can be spotted by birders.
-You will also be able to encounter herds of elephants, buffalos, crocodiles on the shores.
+You can either take a boat and explore it or relax on its shores as you enjoy the beautiful views.
+The shores of Kazinga channel present bird-watching opportunities being that it’s a place for numerous birds which can be spotted by birders.
+You will also be able to encounter herds of elephants, buffalos, and crocodiles on the shores.

-Cultural tours are conducted by guides to lead you through the local communities and experience a life outside Queen Elizabeth national park.
-For those who have interested in projects, there is one that was started under kasoga community where they get to share about their hard life experiences near the park. exploring outside the park, you may choose to visit the local communities around the park and those making a living near Lake Katwe.
-The peace between the local people and the park who work hand in hand is intimidating and their stories as you interact with them will open your eyes on the life the locals live.
+Cultural tours by guides lead you through the local communities and experience life outside Queen Elizabeth national park.
+For those who have interested in projects, there is one that was started under kasoga community.
+Here they get to share their hard life experiences near the park.
+Exploring outside the park, you may choose to visit the local communities around the park and those making a living near Lake Katwe.
+The peace between the local people and the park who work hand in hand is intimidating.
+Their stories as you interact with them will open your eyes to the life the locals live.

 How to get there?

 Flights from Entebbe international airport to the nearby airstrips require you to take a ride for a few more minutes to the park.
-From Mweya airstrip, it takes you 45 minutes’ drive depending on the lodge you are planning to stay at, from Kasese airstrip, it takes you 1-2 hours’ drive to the park and from Kihihi airstrip, it’s just a 3 hours’ drive to the park.
-Flights to Mweya and Kasese are highly recommended since it’s just a few minutes or hours away from the park.
+From Mweya airstrip, it takes you 45 minutes’ drive depending on the lodge you are planning to stay at.
+Then from Kasese airstrip, it takes you 1-2 hours’ drive to the park.
+From Kihihi airstrip, it’s just a 3 hours’ drive to the park.
+Flights to Mweya and Kasese are highly ideal since it’s just a few minutes or hours away from the park.

-Kampala is 410 km north of Queen Elizabeth national park which is 8-9 hour drive if you will drive via Mubende – fort portal road from Kampala to Queen Elizabeth national park and then connect to Ishasha sector.
-In case you want to connect from other destinations like Mweya peninsula into Queen Elizabeth national park, it is going to take you 2 hours’ drive and then from Lake Mburo national park Mbarara to Ishasha, it takes you 6 hours’ drive.
+Kampala is 410 km north of Queen Elizabeth national park which is 8-9 hour drive.
+That is if you will drive via Mubende – fort portal road.
+This is from Kampala to Queen Elizabeth national park and then connect to Ishasha sector.
+In case you want to connect from other destinations like Mweya peninsula into Queen Elizabeth national park.
+It takes you 2 hours’ drive.
+Also from Lake Mburo national park Mbarara to Ishasha, it takes you 6 hours’ drive.
 From Bwindi impenetrable forest to Ishasha, it takes you 2 hours’ drive.
 It is likely that your journey will include stops at other attractions or national parks along the way.